ameraj04/IDS2024F/homework/HW1/README.md

    b.  git status - lists all new and modified files to be committed. .
    c.  git add --all - adds any of the modified files or newly created files.
    d.  git commit'm' latest build - automatically stages and commits the files together.
    e.  git push --all - pushes all commits from the local repository to the remote repository, to place them permanently there so that they can be shared to others.
+Stages the modified and deleted files without the newly-created files.
  6. Part a,b and c are done.